 Mareena Purslowe Funerals will be supporting the following campaigns

 - April and August sanitary drives across Australia

-You can now donate female sanitary products to any Mareena Purslowe funeral home and we will in turn distribute your donations to Share the Dignity.
+You can donate female sanitary products to select Mareena Purslowe funeral homes and we will in turn distribute your donations to Share the Dignity.

 - The #itsinthebag Christmas appeal in November